 Does teething hurt kittens?

 This is not known for sure, but many people believe that teething does cause some pain and discomfort and they notice their kitten becoming a bit more grumpy around teething time.
-I have heard at least one pet owner saying her kitten drooled when he was teething.
-Chewing hard objects is quite common in the teething kitten.
+Symptoms of teething in kittens can include:

 You can offer some relief by doing the following: